swamiviv/guided_perturbations/README.md

-# guided_perturbations

-Code accompanying the paper:
+Demo code for Guided Perturbations accompanying the paper:

-*Guided Perturbations: Self Corrective Behavior in Convolutional Neural Networks*, Swami Sankaranarayanan, Arpit Jain, and Ser Nam Lim.
-International Conference on Computer Vision (ICCV) 2017.
+Guided Perturbations: Self-Corrective for Semantic Segmentation and Classification, Swami Sankaranarayanan, Arpit Jain and Ser Nam Lim, Accepted to ICCV 2017.

-Code coming soon!